 I receive compensation for content and many links on this blog.
 Citibank is an advertising partner of this site, as is American Express, Chase, Barclays and Capital One.
 Any opinions expressed in this post are my own, and have not been reviewed, approved, or endorsed by my advertising partners.
 I do not write about all credit cards that are available -- instead focusing on miles, points, and cash back (and currencies that can be converted into the same).
 Terms apply to the offers and benefits listed on this page.

-Today is last call for the Marriott Bonvoy BoundlessTM Credit Card offer to earn 5 free nights worth 250,000 points.
+The Marriott Bonvoy BoundlessTM Credit Card offer to earn 5 free nights worth 250,000 points.
 This is richest ever for this card by far, and one of the richest card offers, period.
-And it’s ending, so today is the last full day to get the offer.
+We saw it once before, in 2020 when very few people were traveling.
+I didn’t think we’d ever see it again.

-These free nights are each valid on rooms that would cost up to 50,000 points apiece.
+These free nights, which new cardmembers can earn after $5000 in purchases within the first 3 months after account opening, are each valid on rooms that would cost up to 50,000 points apiece.
 So if you use them at the top-priced places you’ll get 250,000 points’ worth of free stays from a single credit card bonus.
 That’s unheard of.
-(The previous best-ever offer was 100,000 points.)
-At my last published points valuation 250,000 points are worth $1750.
+(I usually see limited-time offers for this card at 100,000 points.)
+At my arguably very conservative last published points valuation 250,000 points are worth $1500.

 Features Of This Card